victoriacheng15/codewars-solutions/README.md

 The process:
 - If it is the first time solution, use `add first solution` commit
 - If the solution is changed, use `add updated solution` commit
+- If the Jest test case was added, use `update solution with jest` commit

 ### General format